mkingsnorth/starship_generator_docs/docs/controls.rst

 .. image:: images/panelling_effect.gif

 This adds a panelling effect to the surface of the contructed objects.
 The panels are a combination of big, medium and small panels combined on top of each other to produce a varied effect.
-It is a basic version of the Panels modifier used in the Plating Generator.
+It is a basic version of the Panels modifier used in the |plating_generator|.

+.. |plating_generator| raw:: html

+   <a href="https://blendermarket.com/products/plating-generator" target="_blank">Plating Generator</a>

 .. note::

     When using custom object collections or material displacement, you will likely want to switch off this panelling effect.